ultimaweapon/cppbind/README.md

 }
 ```

 See [Build Scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) for more details about `build.rs`.
+If you are using other build system make sure you set `CPPBIND_METADATA` environment variable when invoke `rustc`.
+See the above example for more details.

 ## License